ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The expressive mathematical power of machine learning algorithms - in particular deep learning - means that they generalize across multiple problems, such as computer vision or decision making.

 There are approaches other than deep learning within machine learning - logistic regression, random forests and support vector machines are other machine learning algorithms that deliver business value today.

-Deep learning excels on problems where the structure of the network (i.e. convolution or recurrent) will take advantage of structure within data (i.e. images or text).
+Deep learning excels on problems where the structure of the network (i.e. convolution or recurrent) can take advantage of structure in data (i.e. images or text).
 They are also able to make use (in fact require) massive amounts of data.
 The problem with classicial machine learning is that it doesn't benefit much from massive amounts of data - see Figure 2.

 ![fig2]({{ '/assets/ml_energy/fig2.png' }})